Jaffna lagoon massacre: The attack

-Eye Witness account
+Eyewitness account

 According to the testimony of survivor K. Sellathurai, between 7pm and 8pm, personnel from a navy boat appeared by the side of the passenger boats and ordered them to stop.
 A spotlight was aimed on the people on the boats.
 Shots were then fired at all those on board.
 After the attack, the boats were taken under tow.
 However, one of the four boats broke loose and was left drifting, and eventually ran aground on the mainland.
 On board were four survivors and nine dead bodies; some of them had stab wounds.

 According to another eyewitness, Navy sailors, after killing the boat occupants, went on to rob the dead of valuables.
 There were also five boats with dead and injured that are said to have been taken by the navy.
 According to local reports, Of the five boats towed away, the bodies of the dead were placed in one boat, which was set on fire.
 It is believed that all those injured in the five towed boats were killed by Navy personnel, and their corpses set aflame.
 Many of the dead also had gaping wounds, which suggests that cannons, not small arms, were used.
 Many of the bodies that were recovered were badly mutilated.